 There is a deadline for suing the liable parties in a personal injury case.
 Most accident claims settle without going to trial, but it is sometimes necessary to sue the at-fault parties to recover a fair settlement or get a jury verdict and award.

 Because it is important that we protect our clients’ rights to sue, we need to file all claims and take any other necessary steps to start a case before the statute of limitations expires.
 In Mississippi, this is generally three years from the date the injuries occurred, per Miss.
 Code § 15-1-49.
+However, exceptions can shorten the statute of limitations.

 Paying for Legal Representation in Your Mississippi Personal Injury Case